Securitized Credit Market Update

 Securitized Credit Market Moves

-Source: Voya Investment Management, JP Morgan, Bank of America, Bloomberg.
-As of 3/15/2025.
+As of 03/15/25.
+Source: Voya IM, JP Morgan, Bank of America, Bloomberg.

 • As is mostly evidenced in the spreads table, securitized markets have traded wider since our last update.
 As alluded to, this apparent regime shift has been driven by the volatile macro backdrop, led by equities, which briefly entered correction territory.
 Correlations have increased across risk markets and securitized sectors have not been immune.